 The goal of the HOME program is to create affordable rental or ownership housing for low-income households.
-Because of this goal, outcomes and eligible activities under HOME are narrower than CDBG.
-However, there is still flexibility within these eligible activities to enable communities to respond to particular affordable housing challenges in their communities.
+Eligible activities enable communities to respond to affordable housing challenges within the community.
 All beneficiaries of HOME programs or projects must have incomes at or below 80% of the area median income (AMI).
 Specific activities under HOME may have stricter income requirements.
 Eligible activities under HOME include:

 - New construction (ownership or rental)

 - Rehabilitation (ownership or rental)

-- Homebuyer Assistance
+- Homebuyer Assistance (e.g., downpayment and closing cost assistance)

-- Tenant-based Rental Assistance
+Tenant-based Rental Assistance